 Who We Are

 Sacred Source is a leading producer and distributor of ancient deity images in North America.
 We are a retail mail-order and internet catalog business and wholesale distributor whose goals are to bring affordable museum reproduction and folk-handcraft deity images back into Western culture.
-Through our artisan community and handcraft factory in India, we produce over 500 separate statues in Ganges clay, polymer resin, gypsum, cast brass and pewter, as well as decorative jewelry of several kinds.
+Through our artisan community and handcraft workshop in India, we produce over 500 separate statues in Ganges clay, polymer resin, gypsum, cold cast bronze, and pewter, as well as decorative jewelry of several kinds.
+Our sister company in Kolkata, JBL, supports a number of traditional artisan families, and is managed by Debtosh and Rita Bose and their daughter, Jaya Kar.
+They also manage Legend, a retail store in Kolkata offering traditional devotional images.
 The offices of Sacred Source, located near Charlottesville, Virginia, are comprised of several thousand square feet of floor space containing customer service stations and order-assembly warehouse and storage.

 To nurture each individual's inner growth with the spiritual wisdom of ancient symbols and images.

 We are committed to the use of Fair Trade Organizations and small business sources for products and services.

 We are committed to environmental awareness in our business practices.

 We strive to satisfy our customers' needs by offering a quality product at a fair price with superior service.

 The business was founded by Richard Freeman Allan during a four-month volunteer stint with Mother Teresa's Missionary Brothers of Charity in Bengal, India.
 The sole initial goal was to provide a wider economic and creative outlet to a particular, and personally-known, community of handcraft artisans.
 At its inception in 1978, the project was blessed by the hand of a Hindu saint.